 Not all acoustic guitars are equally made, and that may be obvious by their very diverse price ranges.
 Neither do they have the same playability or ease-of-use even though they essentially have the same components.

 Believe it or not, the best guitars can vary in shape, size, and materials.
 The differences can make or break your experience.
 So, where’s the middle ground?

 Guitars don’t necessarily come in a one-size-fits-all package.
 We’ve categorized our top acoustic guitars into the categories that may prove to be convenient for you.
 Are you an adult with smaller hands?
-A full-size dreadnought may not be at the top of the list, but a scaled-down or 3/4-size guitar may do you one better.
+A full-size dreadnought may not be at the top of the list, but a scaled-down or 3/4-size acoustic guitar may do you one better.

 Planning on flying the skies or hitting the pavement with your trusty axe at your side?
-Perhaps a mini size guitar or one with travel-friendly features might appeal to you.
+Perhaps a mini size guitar or a good travel acoustic guitar might appeal to you.
 Beginners might want to test the waters of affordable guitars before dedicating a large sum of cash on one that might not yet suit their lack of skill.

 Feel free to strum by our top picks since we’ve thought of it all.
 With plenty of options, there’s sure to be some guitars that will speak to you.

 Best Acoustic Guitars for the Money